AdobeDocs/commerce-extensibility/src/pages/webhooks/xml-schema.md

 ## `rules` and `rule` elements

 A `rules` element is optional and can contain one or more `rule` elements.
-Each `rule` element defines a conditional webhook, which configures the conditions that cause the webhook to be triggered.
+Each `rule` element defines a conditional webhook, which configures the conditions that cause the webhook to be triggered when all conditions evaluate to `true`.
 [Create conditional webhooks](./conditional-webhooks.md) provides example rules and fully describes the possible operator values.

 | Attribute | Type   | Description  | Is required | Default |
 |---|---|---|---|---|